Connecting communities Empowering digitalisation Delivering the future

 Svella Plc and its subsidiaries are committed to preventing acts of modern slavery and human trafficking from occurring within their business and supply chain and imposes the same high standards on their suppliers.

-This statement is made at the end of the first year of trading for the Svella group of companies and provides the baseline from which we will endeavour to continually enhance our commitment to combatting modern slavery and human trafficking in our business and supply chain.
-This statement further sets out the key strategic initiatives that we have established in this first year of trading that will support the group in achieving these objectives.
+This statement is made at the end of the second year of trading for the Svella group of companies and demonstrates the ongoing endeavours in the group to continually enhance our commitment to combatting modern slavery and human trafficking in our business and supply chain.
+This statement further sets out the detail of the implementation of the key strategic initiatives that were outlined in the prior yearthat will support the group in achieving these objectives.

 2: Structure of the organisation